scottie33/2DRMSD/README.md

 example 1 to usage:

-	./2DRMSD.bash yours.psf yours.dcd "nucleic and backbone noh" "(nucleic or protein) and noh" 10
+	./2DRMSD.bash ../telk_ionized.psf all.dcd \"(protein and backbone) or (nucleic and backbone)\" \"(protein and backbone) or (nucleic and backbone)\" 5 4 10 5

-	use the 1st string in quotes to align the selected group of atoms referred to by the 2nd string in quotes, with interval equal to every 10 frames.
+	use the 1st string in quotes to align the selected group of atoms, and then do the 2drmsd calculation with respect to the 2nd string in quotes, starting from the 5-th frame,
+        skipping interval will be 4 frames,
+	with interval equal to every 10 frames, the firt five frames will not be considered in coordinating the graph.

 ===

-example 2g to usage:

-	./2DRMSD.bash yours.psf yours.dcd "nucleic and backbone noh" "(nucleic or protein) and noh" 10 23 80

-	use the 1st string in quotes to align the selected group of atoms referred to by the 2nd string in quotes, with interval equal to every 10 frames.
-	The calculation will be implemented from the 230 (23*10) to the 800 (80*10) -th frame.

 ===